What are the differences between freelancers and contractors?

 Even on UK-based agencies clients post jobs and freelancers accept them well under minimum wage.
-I’ve seen workers from India (on oDesk) offer their services for as little as US$0.22/hour.
+I've seen workers from India (on oDesk [now Upwork]) offer their services for as little as US$0.22/hour.
 Compete with that!

 There's a distinct battleline mapped out for Western freelancers.
 Do they hold out for what their services are worth or capitulate and compete on low-paid projects?

 Taking a stand is one thing.
-When the next project isn’t in the bag, keeping a roof over your head takes prominence over principles.
+When you've no 'next project', keeping a roof over your head takes prominence over principles.